 Again, check with your LMS provider to see what they offer.

-Some LMSs may only work with e-learning modules (also called CBTs), but most will work with a variety of training formats, including instructor-led training (ILT), OJT skill assessments, assessments such as quizzes, and more.
+Some LMSs may only work with e-learning courses (also called CBTs), but most will work with a variety of training formats, including instructor-led training (ILT), OJT skill assessments, assessments such as quizzes, and more.

 What’s the Best LMS?